|

 and I hope that the descriptions provide a realistic impression

 of the quality.
-The photographs are of actual pieces in stock
+The photographs are of actual pieces in

-pictures are not that great, I don't claim to be a
+if the pictures are not that great, I don't claim to be a

-suitable for making cabochons.
-We also try to keep a small
+slabs, suitable for making cabochons.